Tags

-It is edgy, it is seedy and it is touristy.
+It is edgy.
+It is seedy.
+It is touristy.
 And it probably deserves all the bad press it receives.
 But there is no denying the sense of drama and theatre in the psychedelic barrio of La Boca.
 A throwback to its maritime history and the meshing of cultures of early immigrant settlers.

 The name is said to be derived from its location at ‘La Boca’ (the mouth) of the Riochuelo river, and the port where the Spanish first landed in 1530.
 Others claim the barrio was named after ‘Boccadasse‘ a neighbourhood in Genoa, by Genoese immigrants who landed three centuries (and independence) later, in the by then gritty meatpacking and tanning district.
 The Spaniards had long since moved inland, leaving only their African slaves behind.
 The area further declined when the shipping industry was transferred to the new port in Puerto Madero.

 Hence the need for caution and the repeated warnings to leave your Rolexes and designer bling at home.
 And expensive cameras too.
 Just carry with you what will not hurt you too much to lose.
 And never venture there on foot at night.
-To be fair we never, ever sensed any danger here or anywhere else in South America.
+To be fair, we never sensed any danger here or anywhere else in South America.
 Not even in Rio.

-We appreciated the relative quiet, but the downside of election day was that we missed seeing the impromptu Tango dancers that this barrio is famous for.
+We appreciated the relative quiet of election day, but its downside was that we missed seeing the impromptu Tango dancers that this barrio is famous for.
 In fact Tango is supposed to have been born here.
-Evolved from the tangle of European cultures that make up Buenos Aires, and the bawdy dances of immigrant labourers, in the hope of seducing the few women in their neighbourhood.
+Evolved from the tangle of European cultures that make up Buenos Aires, and from the bawdy dances of immigrant labourers hoping to impress the then minuscule female population of their barrio.

 Quinquela Martín died in 1977 and was buried in the Chacarita cemetary in a coffin inscribed with these words: